PROFIT: Projection-based Test in Longitudinal Functional Data

 \begin{theorem} Consider the data $[ t_{ij}, Y_{ij}(s), s\in\{s_1, \ldots, s_R\}]_{j=1}^{ m_i}$ for $i=1, \ldots, n$ and suppose the model (\ref{eqn: assumedmodel}) is true.
 Assume that $\widehat{\phi}_k(s)$'s are consistent estimators of the eigenfunctions $\phi_k(s)$ in sup norm, i.e. $\sup_{s \in \mathcal{S}}\;\lvert\widehat{\phi}_k(s)-\phi_k(s)\rvert \to 0$ in probability as $n\rightarrow \infty$ and furthermore, assume that for every $k=1,\dots,K$ the conditions \ref{assump: C1}-\ref{assump: C3} hold for the elements of the projected model in (\ref{eqn: mixedmodel}).
 Under the null hypothesis (\ref{eqn:H0intro}), for each $k=1, \ldots, K$

-where $\vartheta_{q} \overset{iid}{\sim} \chi^2_1$, $\mathcal{X} \sim \chi^2_p$, and independently distributed with $\vartheta_{q}$ for all $q=1,\dots,Q$.
+where $\vartheta_{q} \overset{iid}{\sim} \chi^2_1$, $\mathcal{X} \sim \chi^2_1$, and independently distributed with $\vartheta_{q}$ for all $q=1,\dots,Q$.
 The quantities $\spr{\zeta_{kq}}_{q=1}^Q$ and $\spr{\xi_{ kq}}_{q=1}^Q$ are specified in condition~\ref{assump: C3} of Appendix A. \end{theorem}

 The pseudo-likelihood ratio statistic is different from \cite{staicu2014likelihood} as it is calculated using the quasi projections ${W}_{k, ij}$.
-Moreover, the derivation of the null asymptotic distribution accounts for the dependence of ${W}_{k, ij}$ across $i$.
+Furthermore, the derivation of the null asymptotic distribution accounts for the dependence of ${W}_{k, ij}$ across $i$.
 The main reason we obtain the same asymptotic null distribution of $\widehat{pLRT}_{N,k}$ as in \cite{staicu2014likelihood} is the uniform convergence of the eigenfunctions $\widehat\phi_k(s)$.
-An outline of the proof is provided in Appendix B. The asymptotic null distribution is not standard, but it can be easily simulated from it.
-In particular, a p-value for testing the null hypothesis $H_{0k}$, $\mathrm{P}\fpr{pLRT_{\infty, k} > \widehat{pLRT}_{N,k}}$ can be computed empirically by fast simulation from the distribution of $pLRT_{\infty, k}$ using the R package \verb|RLRsim| \citep{RLRsim}.
+A proof is provided in Section~\ref{sec: supp_proof_pLRT} of the Supplement.
+The asymptotic null distribution is not standard, but it can be easily simulated from it.
+In particular, one can empirically compute the $100(1-\alpha)\%$ percentile, $pLRT_{\infty, k \,;\, \alpha}$ by fast simulation from the null distribution using the R package \verb|RLRsim| \citep{RLRsim}.
 See \cite{crainiceanu2004likelihood} for details.